cake-contrib/Cake.Issues/docs/docs/blog/posts/2021-07-28-cake-issues-v1.0.0-released.md

 ## New provider type property

-While there are aliases to get provider type name (e.g. [MsBuildIssuesProviderTypeName]), this information was in previous versions not available through the `IIssueProvider` interface.
+While there are aliases to get provider type name (e.g. [MsBuildIssuesProviderTypeName]{target="_blank"}), this information was in previous versions not available through the `IIssueProvider` interface.
 There is a new `IIssueProvider.ProviderType` property which can be used to retrieve the provider type.